-NVRM has always maintained an allowance for losses on mortgage loans originated that reflects our judgment of the present loss exposure from the loans that we have originated and sold.
+NVRM maintains an allowance for losses on mortgage loans originated that reflects our judgment of the present loss exposure from the loans that we have originated and sold.
 The allowance is calculated based on an analysis of historical experience and exposure.
-At March 31, 2014 we had an allowance for loan losses of approximately \$8,500.
-Although we consider the allowance for loan losses reflected on the March 31, 2014 balance sheet to be adequate, there can be no assurance that this allowance will prove to be adequate to cover losses on loans previously originated.
+At March 31, 2015, we had an allowance for loan losses of approximately \$10,500.
+Although we consider the allowance for loan losses reflected on the March 31, 2015 balance sheet to be adequate, there can be no assurance that this allowance will prove to be adequate to cover losses on loans previously originated.

 NVRM is dependent on our homebuilding operations' customers for business.
 If new orders and selling prices of the homebuilding segment decline, NVRM's operations will also be adversely affected.
-In addition, the mortgage segment's operating results may be adversely affected in future periods due to the continued tightening and volatility of the credit markets, changes in investor funding times, increased regulation of mortgage lending practices and increased competition in the mortgage market.
+In addition, NVRM's operating results may be adversely affected in future periods due to tightening and volatility of the credit markets, changes in investor funding times, increased regulation of mortgage lending practices and increased competition in the mortgage market.